Inzynieria-oprogramowania-gr1/enrollme/README.md

 * All students who were assigned to the wrong group are found.
 * It is checked if there is a slot in student's preferences that has been selected.
 * If so, iterate through the students assigned to that slot.
-* Exchange occurs if a student without preferences is found, or if a student has the slot in their preferences.
+* The exchange occurs if the potential student for exchange did not fulfill their preferences or if they have the exchange term in their preferences.

 # Changelog
 ## SCRUM-85 (31.03.2024)